DOJ watchdog finds 187 inmate suicides in federal prisons over 8-year period

 Hanging was the most common cause of death, followed by drug overdose and blunt force trauma.

+The chairman of the Senate Judiciary Committee, Democrat Dick Durbin of Illinois, said that Horowitz and BOP Director Collette Peters will appear before the panel on Feb.
+28 for a hearing focused on deaths in the federal prison system.

+"It is deeply disturbing that today's report found that the majority of BOP's non-medical deaths in custody could have been prevented or mitigated by greater compliance with BOP policy, better, staffing, and increased mental health and substance abuse treatment," Durbin said in a statement.
+"Accountability across the Bureau is necessary and long overdue."

-The report says that the federal Bureau of Prisons, or BOP, has policies in place to try to prevent inmate suicides, including identifying potentially suicidal inmates, managing medication and housing decisions.
+The report says that the BOP has policies in place to try to prevent inmate suicides, including identifying potentially suicidal inmates, managing medication and housing decisions.

 But it says that combination of both policy violations and operational failures contributed to the suicides.